CKs-Technology-News/PrivacyTools/README.md

 - [Adblock Fast](https://github.com/rocketshipapps/adblockfast) – Adblock Fast is a new, faster ad blocker for Android, iOS, Chrome, and Opera.
 - [Adguard Pro](https://github.com/AdguardTeam/AdguardForiOS) – The most advanced Safari content blocker and privacy keeper for iOS, DNS option/integration is planned.
 You do [not need the app on iOS 14+](https://adguard.com/en/blog/encrypted-dns-ios-14.html).
 The source code is not fully open, you only see the [issue ticket system](https://github.com/AdguardTeam/AdguardForAndroid).
-- [DNSCloak](https://github.com/s-s/dnscloak) – A GUI and wrapper for dnscrypt-proxy 2 for [iOS](https://apps.apple.com/app/dnscloak-secure-dns-client/id1452162351).
+- [DNSCloak](https://github.com/s-s/dnscloak) – A GUI and wrapper for dnscrypt-proxy v2 for [iOS](https://apps.apple.com/app/dnscloak-secure-dns-client/id1452162351).
 You can find a small guide [here](https://web.archive.org/web/20210729190756/https://blog.privacytools.io/adding-custom-dns-over-https-resolvers-to-dnscloak/).
 - [DNSCrypt Proxy](https://github.com/DNSCrypt/dnscrypt-proxy) – A flexible DNS proxy, with support for encrypted DNS protocols.
 - [DNSCrypt](https://dnscrypt.info/) – Encrypts, authenticates and anonymizes communications between a DNS client and resolver.
 - [HTTPS-DNS](https://github.com/xiaoyang-sde/https-dns) – Rust-based minimal DNS-over-HTTPS (DoH) client.
 - [Nebulo](https://git.frostnerd.com/PublicAndroidApps/smokescreen/) – An open-source Android client supporting DNS-over-HTTPS and DNS-over-TLS.
 - [noisy](https://github.com/1tayH/noisy) – Simple random DNS, HTTP/S internet traffic noise generator.
+- [pique](https://github.com/AZ-X/pique) – An advanced DNS stub with Freedom, Privacy and Security.
 - [Swab](https://github.com/pkamb/swab) – Content blocker for creative designer.
 - [Unbound](https://nlnetlabs.nl/projects/unbound/about/) – A validating, recursive, and caching DNS resolver.

 ### [Self-hosted DNS](#self-hosted-dns)
 - [BlahDNS](https://blahdns.com/) – A hobby Adblock DNS project with DoH, DoT, DoQ, DNSCryptv2 support.
 In theory you can self-host it, the source code is there, I maybe post a guide.
+- [CIRA Canadian Shield](https://www.cira.ca/cybersecurity-services/canadian-shield) – Free for Canadian users.
 - [Core DNS](https://coredns.io/) – CoreDNS is a DNS server.
 It is written in Go.
 It can be used in a multitude of environments because of its flexibility.
 - [NSD](https://github.com/NLnetLabs/nsd) – The NLnet Labs Name Server Daemon (NSD) is an authoritative, RFC compliant DNS nameserver.
 [Here](https://www.youtube.com/watch?v=aq8J6pgRr0w) is a quick guide.
 - [PowerDNS](https://www.powerdns.com/) – PowerDNS, founded in the late 1990s, is a premier supplier of open source DNS software, services and support.